 Having lunch or dinner with a new acquaintance is a great way to cement the connection.
-There are several dining options in the hotel, including the Lakeview Bistro and CafeNOW and you can also grab a drink with a new friend at the Lobby court.
-There are also a lot of nearby restaurants, cafes and coffee bars nearby.
-The hotel concierge will be able to help you if you want a recommendation for a specific type of cuisine, and a subset is listed on our main Attendee Information page.
+There are several dining options in the hotel, including the Market, SHOR seafood grill, and you can also grab a drink with a new friend at the Tavern.
+There are also a lot of local restaurants, cafes and coffee bars nearby.
+Please check out some options in our Local Guide to Jacksonville.

 Code of Conduct